lightbend/ssl-config/documentation/src/sphinx/TestingSSL.rst

 suites in the handshake.
 If the client accepts it, it is sending unencrypted data.

-    **NOTE**: For a more in depth test of a server's cipher suites, see `sslyze <https://github.com/iSECPartners/sslyze>`__.
+.. note:: For a more in depth test of a server's cipher suites, see
+    `sslyze <https://github.com/iSECPartners/sslyze>`__.

 Testing Certificate Validation